 2.1.
-Basis of preparation
+BASIS OF PREPARATION

-The consolidated financial statements have been prepared in accordance with the International Financial Reporting Standards (IFRS) developed by the International Accounting Standards Board (IASB), and their interpretations, as adopted by the European Union (EU) and entered into force for the year 2015.
+The consolidated financial statements have been prepared in accordance with the International Financial Reporting Standards (IFRS) developed by the International Accounting Standards Board (IASB), and their interpretations, as adopted by the European Union (EU) and entered into force for the year 2016.
 The consolidated financial statements have been prepared in euros, unless explicitly stated otherwise.
 The financial statements have been prepared on the basis of the acquisition cost principle, except for financial investments, and derivative financial instruments which are measured at fair value.
 The companies of the Group have adopted common accounting principles, which are applied consistently for all periods referred to in the financial statements.
-Summary of significant accounting policies.